Mapping classes are almost determined by their finite quotient actions: Application to pseudo-Anosov mappings

 It is known that the stretching factor of pseudo-Anosov mappings can be detected by the exponential growth rate of the periodic Nielsen numbers.
 To be precise, denote by $\lambda_A,\lambda_B$ the stretching factors of $f_A,f_B$ respectively.
 By Theorem \ref{N_m_dialogue} and (\ref{N_m_def}), we see that the $m$--periodic Nielsen number $N_m(f_A)$ equals $N_m(f_B)$, for all $m\in\Natural$.
 Then we obtain the equality

 (see \cite[Theorem 3.7]{Jiang_periodic}).
 This proves Theorem \ref{pA_dialogue} (1).

 According to the classification of essential fixed point classes for Nielsen--Thurston normal forms (Section \ref{Subsec-classification_fpc}), the essential fixed point classes of $f_A$ correspond bijectively to the fixed points of $f_A$.
+In fact, prong singularities or saddle points are the only possible essential fixed point classes when we consider a pseudo-Anosov mapping of a closed surface (see Example \ref{example_fpc_classification}), and these are all isolated fixed points.
 With the notation of (\ref{nu_m_i}), the number of index--$i$ fixed points of $f_A$ equals $\nu_1(f_A;i)$, for all $i\in\Integral\setminus\{0\}$.
 The same correspondence and equality hold for $f_B$.
 We obtain $\nu_m(f_A;i)=\nu_m(f_B;i)$ for all $m\in\Natural$ and $i\in\Integral\setminus\{0\}$, by Theorem \ref{N_m_dialogue}.
 The special case $m=1$ implies Theorem \ref{pA_dialogue} (2).